Current Market Trends

 The largest private health care group, the Omani-based Badr Al Samaa Group, operates eight hospitals and polyclinics in key regions such as Sohar, Salalah, Al Khoud, Barka, Sur, Nizwa and Muscat.
 The Saudi-based Shifa Al Jazeera Group, a recent entrant to the market, intends to invest OR100m ($260m) in Oman over the next five years to establish 13 medical centres.

 The cost of the public health care in Oman is increasing steadily, and future public investment will need to continue rising in order to meet this demand.
 This could prove challenging in the years to come, and may see the private sector take on an increasingly prominent role in supplying medical treatment and care.
-There are talks of a national insurance scheme or the introduction of nominal fees for doctor visits at government hospitals.
+There have been discussions about a national insurance scheme or the introduction of nominal fees for doctor visits at government hospitals, but not definitive action has been taken so far.

-The Omani government currently spends an estimated OR120m ($311.7m) a year on medicines, with more than 93% of medical supplies, including laboratory, surgical equipment and pharmaceuticals, needing to be imported from abroad.
-There is, however, an ongoing push to establish more pharmaceuticals operations in Oman.
-The development of the domestic pharmaceuticals industry, while challenging, could also offer a host of new opportunities.
+The Omani government currently spends more than OR100m ($260 m) a year on medicines and supplies, with more than 93% of medical supplies, including laboratory, surgical equipment and pharmaceuticals, needing to be imported from abroad.
+There is an ongoing push to establish more pharmaceuticals operations in Oman.
+The development of the domestic pharmaceuticals industry, could also offer a host of new opportunities.

 Similar to other countries, Oman has seen a reduction in deadly infections and diseases.
 However, Oman is now contending with the rise in lifestyle diseases, such as diabetes, obesity and hypertension.
-The diabetes rate among Omanis has increased from 9% in 2009 to 16% in 2016, and is still rising.
-The health care sector continues to largely focus on treatment rather than preventative care, “with less priority placed upon wellness education and limited focus on rehabilitative care, including physical, occupational and developmental therapies.”
+The diabetes rate among Omanis has increased from 9% in 2009 to 16% in 2016, and is still rising, and the Ministry of Health has begun to respond with a concerted focus on prevention of non-communicable diseases.
+Despite this, the health care sector continues to largely focus on treatment rather than preventive care, with less priority placed upon wellness education and limited focus on rehabilitative care, including physical, occupational and developmental therapies.

-According to the Ministry of Health, Oman imports more than 90 per cent of its demand for medicines and surgical supplies.
-The Ministry of Health is striving to reduce the reliance on imported medicines through encouraging domestic medicine industry which is still considered a small sector but has seen some growth in the past years.
+According to the Ministry of Health, Oman imports more than 90 percent of medicines and surgical supplies consumed in the country.
+The Ministry of Health is striving to reduce the reliance on imported medicines by encouraging domestic medicine industry which is still considered a small sector but has seen some growth in the past years.
 Currently there are two local drug-makers and only one company for surgical supplies.

 The Omani market offers solid prospects for U.S. health care products.
 Oman is focused on upgrading its facilities and diagnostic capabilities.
 The Ministry of Health has expressed interest in U.S. healthcare information management technologies as part of its efforts to standardize operations and establish interconnectivity among Oman’s hospitals and regional clinics.

-The MoH has outlined other requirements including a full-fledged EMS / ambulance system, innovative health insurance solutions for the 1.9 million expat population (and eventually for citizens, currently covered by the government), customized patient catering plans, and help with recruitment to address Oman’s severe shortage of doctors.
-MOH has also expressed specific interest in U.S. healthcare information management technologies as part of its efforts to standardize operations and establish interconnectivity among Oman’s hospitals and clinics.
+The Ministry of Health has outlined other requirements including a full-fledged EMS / ambulance system, innovative health insurance solutions for the 2 million expat population (and eventually for citizens, currently covered by the government), customized patient catering plans, and help with recruitment to address Oman’s severe shortage of doctors.
+The Ministry of Health has also expressed specific interest in U.S. healthcare information management technologies as part of its efforts to standardize operations and establish interconnectivity among Oman’s hospitals and clinics.

-The MOH has also repeatedly stressed the need to develop innovative health care financing and insurance solutions, as the government cannot continue to sustainably finance the majority of health care in the Sultanate.
+The Ministry of Health has also repeatedly stressed the need to develop innovative health care financing and insurance solutions, as the government cannot continue to sustainably finance the majority of health care in the Sultanate.
+The Oman Chamber of Commerce and Industry, a government body representing the Omani private sector, has been pushing for mandatory health insurance for private sector employees and wishes to implement it by 2019.
 Under the FTA, U.S. insurers in Oman can establish a commercial presence through subsidiaries, branches, or joint ventures, and provide a full range of insurance products.
 U.S. providers are also assured a swift approval of new products (30 days for non-life insurance and 60 days for life insurance).
 The insurance market in Oman is small, but will likely grow, particularly the health insurance market, and the FTA positions U.S. providers to be more competitive.

-In Oman, medical products and services are regulated by the Ministry of Health (MOH).
-Products, whether they are manufactured in Oman or imported into Oman, must be registered with the MOH.
-The registration procedure is conducted by submitting an application form and other relevant documentation through a local Omani representative.
-For more details, please refer to www.moh.gov.om/en/web/dgpadc/resources
+In Oman, medical products and services are regulated by the Ministry of Health.
+Products, whether they are manufactured in Oman or imported into Oman, must be registered with the Ministry of Health.

 Omani nationals have free access to the country's public health care, though expatriates typically seek medical care in private sector clinics and hospitals.
 Companies provide health insurance coverage for their employees or have pre-determined arrangements with hospitals or clinics.
 Many insurance providers have introduced online portal to help members manage their reimbursement claims online.